Brzeg: Early modern period

-In 1595 Brzeg was again fortified by Joachim Frederick of Brzeg and Legnica.
-In the Thirty Years' War it suffered greatly; in the War of the Austrian Succession it was heavily bombarded by the Prussian forces; and in 1807 it was captured by Napoleon's army.
+In 1595 Brieg was again fortified by Joachim Frederick of Brieg and Liegnitz.
+In the Thirty Years' War it suffered greatly; in the War of the Austrian Succession it was heavily bombarded by the Prussian forces.
 When Bohemia fell to the Habsburg monarchy of Austria in 1526, the town fell under the overlordship of the Habsburgs in their roles of Kings of Bohemia, although it was still ruled locally by the Silesian Piasts.
 Upon the extinction of the last duke George William of Legnica in 1675, Brieg came under the direct rule of the Habsburgs.

+In 1537 Duke Frederick II of Legnica concluded a treaty with Elector Joachim II of Brandenburg, whereby the Hohenzollerns of Brandenburg would inherit the duchy upon the extinction of the Silesian Piasts.
+On the death of George William the last duke in 1675, however, Austria refused to acknowledge the validity of the treaty and annexed the duchies and Frederick the Great of the Kingdom of Prussia used this treaty to justify his claim at the invasion of Silesia during the War of the Austrian Succession in 1740.
+Brieg and most of Silesia were annexed by Prussia in 1741 during the First Silesian War.
+The Siege of Brieg (11 April – 4 May 1741) resulted in the surrender of the 2,000-man Austrian garrison led by Ottavio Piccolomini to 6,000 Prussians commanded by Frederick the Great.
+The 1,800 surviving Austrians were allowed free passage to the fortress of Nysa (Neisse).